JacopoLunghi/jacopolunghi.github.io/_pages/about.md

 *Welcome to my webpage!*

-I am a Post Doc at the CMCC European Institute on Economics and the Environment, and a teaching assistant at Bocconi University and University of Milan.
+I am a Post-Doc researcher at the CMCC European Institute on Economics and the Environment, and a teaching assistant at Bocconi University and University of Milan.
 I hold a Ph.D. in Economics at Bocconi University, and a M.Sc. in Applied Economic Analysis from Stockholm School of Economics.

 My research interests include environmental and energy economics, climate change, and migration studies.